An overview of the proactive measures Artedomus is taking to reduce the environmental impact of our business.

 Administration, offices and showrooms

 Two business-wide decisions immediately lowered Artedomus’s carbon footprint: switching to green energy for all of our eight business locations, and carbon offsetting all flights via our partnership with Ecosphere+.
-In addition, we’re finalising a proposal for rooftop solar panels to be installed at our new Brisbane showroom, Il Bosco Artedomus and we have also begun to move some of our vehicles across to be powered entirely by renewable energy.
+In addition, we’ve installed 48 rooftop solar panels at our Brisbane showroom, Il Bosco Artedomus and we have also begun to move some of our vehicles across to be powered entirely by renewable energy.
 These measures build on a series of initiatives that have been developed over several years.

 Reducing paper use